Clustering with missing data: which equivalent for Rubin's rules?: Simulations

 \subsubsection{Instability pooling}

-Table \ref{tableinstmcar} gathers the average of within instability, between instability and total instability over the $\Nbsim=200$ data sets for various configurations under a MCAR mechanism (see Table \ref{tableinstmar} in Appendix for a MAR mechanism and Tables \ref{tableinstnpetitmcar} and \ref{tableinstnpetitmar} for $\Nbind\in\{25,100\}$).
+Table \ref{tableinstmcar} gathers the average of within instability, between instability and total instability over the $\Nbsim=200$ data sets for configurations under a MCAR mechanism with $\Nbind=50$ or $\Nbind=200$ individuals (see Table \ref{tableinstmar} in Appendix for a MAR mechanism and Tables \ref{tableinstnpetitmcar} for $\Nbind\in\{25,100\}$).

 As expected, the total instability is always higher by using MI ($\Nbtab=50$) instead of SI ($\Nbtab=1$) for all configurations.
-Furthermore, clustering instability is generally smaller when using MI instead of complete case analysis and higher compared to clustering instability when data are full.
+Furthermore, clustering instability is generally smaller when using MI instead of complete-case analysis and higher compared to clustering instability when data are full.
 We note the average between instability ($B$) tends to increase when the proportion of missing values increases.
 This behavior was expected.
 More surprisingly, the within instability ($\bar{U}$) is also increasing with the proportion of missing values, even if this increase remains relatively smaller.
 This is highlighted for small values of $\Nbind$.
 Such a behavior can be explained by overfitting of the imputation models.
 Indeed, FCS-RF as non-parametric imputation method requires a large number of observations, while JM-DP as complex model requires a large number of observations to fit accurately the data structure.
 For this reason, when the number of individuals is small, the imputed values are highly variable, yielding to an increase of the within instability.
 This behavior is more severe when the proportion of missing values is large.
+Note that instability using the k-pod algorithm is not considered since the method only returns a partition from incomplete data, but no instability measure.